edflow/autoencoders/README.md

 this requires that the `ImageNet` dataset is already present as described above.

-We provide two different splits of this dataset,
+We provide two different splits of this dataset:

 - The *"classic"* FUNIT split: Here, the train set contains images of 119 animal classes, while the test set contains 30 *different* classes.